scantist-ossops-m2/passenger/src/cxx_supportlib/ConfigKit/README.md

 ### Default values

-If the key is not defined then `get()` either return the default value as defined in the schema, or (if no default value is defined) a null Json::Value.
+If the key is not defined then `get()` either return the default value as defined in the schema, or (if no default value is defined) a null json::value.

 ~~~c++
 // Assuming we are using the store that went through